Skip to content

 A sketch of the Saturn Nebula by by William Parsons, 3rd Earl of Rosse, 1848

 English astronomer Admiral William Henry Smyth said the nebula was one of Baltic German astronomer Friedrich Georg Wilhelm von Struve’s nine “Rare Celestial Objects” appended to the Dorpat Catalogue (Catalogus Novus Stellarum Duplicium) of 1827.
-Other objects on Struve’s list included the planetary nebulae NGC 6210 in Hercules and the Emerald Nebula (NGC 6572) in Ophiuchus, the globular clusters Messier 53 in Coma Berenices and the Great Pegasus Cluster (Messier 15) in Pegasus, the disrupted elliptical galaxy NGC 3077 in Ursa Major, and the dwarf galaxy Messier 32 in Andromeda.
+Other objects on Struve’s list included the planetary nebulae NGC 6210 (the Turtle Nebula) in Hercules and the Emerald Nebula (NGC 6572) in Ophiuchus, the globular clusters Messier 53 in Coma Berenices and the Great Pegasus Cluster (Messier 15) in Pegasus, the disrupted elliptical galaxy NGC 3077 in Ursa Major, and the dwarf galaxy Messier 32 in Andromeda.

 The Saturn Nebula appears similar to the Blinking Planetary Nebula (NGC 6826) in the constellation Cygnus.
 Both nebulae have a bright central star, an elliptical inner shell, and ansae accompanied by jets along the long axes.
 However, the Saturn Nebula has a more elongated inner shell than the fainter Blinking Planetary.
 Both nebulae are listed in Sir Patrick Moore’s Caldwell catalogue.